Generic Name: rifapentine

 |Tricyclic antidepressants||Amitriptyline, nortriptyline|

-The conversion of rifapentine to 25-desacetyl rifapentine is mediated by an esterase enzyme.
-There is minimal potential for rifapentine metabolism to be inhibited or induced by another drug, or for rifapentine to inhibit the metabolism of another drug based upon the characteristics of the esterase enzymes.
+The conversion of Priftin to 25-desacetyl rifapentine is mediated by an esterase enzyme.
+There is minimal potential for Priftin metabolism to be inhibited or induced by another drug, based upon the characteristics of the esterase enzymes.

-Since rifapentine is highly bound to albumin, drug displacement interactions may also occur [see Clinical Pharmacology (12.3)].
+Since Priftin is highly bound to albumin, drug displacement interactions may also occur [see Clinical Pharmacology (12.3)].

 USE IN SPECIFIC POPULATIONS

-When administered during the last few weeks of pregnancy, rifampin, another rifamycin, may increase the risk for maternal postpartum hemorrhage and bleeding in the exposed infant.
-Therefore, pregnant women and their infants, who are exposed to rifapentine during the last few weeks of pregnancy, should have appropriate monitoring of clotting parameters.
+When administered during the last few weeks of pregnancy, rifampin, another rifamycin product, may increase the risk for maternal postpartum hemorrhage and bleeding in the exposed neonate.
+Monitor prothrombin time of pregnant women and neonates, who are exposed to Priftin during the last few weeks of pregnancy.
 Treatment with Vitamin K may be indicated.

 Animal studies in rats and rabbits revealed embryofetal toxicity in both species.
-Pregnant rats given rifapentine during organogenesis at doses 0.6 times the human dose (based on body surface area), produced pups with cleft palates, right aortic arch, increased incidence of delayed ossification, and increased numbers of ribs.
-When rifapentine was administered to mated female rats late in gestation, at 0.3 times the human dose (based on body surface area), pup weights and gestational survival (live pups born/pups born) were reduced compared to controls.
+Pregnant rats given oral rifapentine during organogenesis at 40 mg/kg/day (0.6 times the human dose of 600 mg based on body surface area), produced pups with cleft palates, right aortic arch, increased incidence of delayed ossification, and increased numbers of ribs.
+When rifapentine was administered orally to mated female rats late in gestation, at 20 mg/kg/day (0.3 times the human dose based on body surface area), pup weights and gestational survival (live pups born/pups born) were reduced compared to controls.
 Increased resorptions and post implantation loss, decreased mean fetal weights, increased numbers of stillborn pups, and slightly increased pup mortality during lactation were also noted.
-When pregnant rabbits received rifapentine at doses 0.3 to 1.3 times the human dose (based on body surface area), major fetal malformations occurred including: ovarian agenesis, pes varus, arhinia, microphthalmia and irregularities of the ossified facial tissues.
+When pregnant rabbits received oral rifapentine at 10 mg/kg to 40 mg/kg (0.3 times to 1.3 times the human dose based on body surface area), major fetal malformations occurred including: ovarian agenesis, pes varus, arhinia, microphthalmia and irregularities of the ossified facial tissues.
 At the higher dose, there were increases in post-implantation loss and the incidence of stillborn pups.

-It is not known whether rifapentine is excreted into human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother and the benefits of breastfeeding.
-Since rifapentine may produce a red-orange discoloration of body fluids, there is a potential for discoloration of breast milk.
+It is not known whether Priftin is present in human milk.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother [see Nonclinical Toxicology (13.1)].
+Since Priftin may produce a red-orange discoloration of body fluids, there is a potential for discoloration of breast milk.

 A slight increase in rat pup mortality was observed during lactation when dams were dosed late in gestation through lactation.